is primarily a moving image photographer with a full roster of equipment.

 : Last night was the premiere of In the Key of Claire

 .
 I have been working for the last 4 years as the cinematographer for this 52 minute documentary.
 It is a great story about Claire Duchesneau who is a social worker for refugees with HIV, a singer with a severe hearing impairment, a cancer survivor and a woman of great compassion and enthusiasm.
-Anne Henderson, the producer/director/editor did a great job bringing this story to life.
-I am proud of the work I was given to do.
-Eventually a trailer that will be made to give you a sense of the longer film.
-The blog post dated July 30 features some of the photos taken that evening.
+Veteran filmmaker Anne Henderson did a great job bringing this story to life.
+Contact me if you would like to see the completed documentary.

 : If you read the News Item two boxes below you may think I am trying to develop a niche market filming farm animals.
 I am not really.
 It just happens that Agribrands Purina wanted some footage shot on the dairy farm Ferme Drapeau & Bélanger